Xhevdet Shaqiri

 Xhevdet Shaqiri (5 January 1923 – 11 September 1997) was an Albanian football player and coach.

 Playing career

 Club

-He played for Vllaznia Shkodër, Partizani Tirana and Dinamo Tirana during his playing career and won 9 league titles with them.
+He played as a defender for Vllaznia Shkodër, Partizani Tirana and Dinamo Tirana during his playing career and won 9 league titles with them.
 He became the league's top goalscorer in 1946 with 11 goals.

 International

 He made his debut for Albania in a September 1947 Balkan Cup match against Yugoslavia and earned a total of 14 caps, scoring no goals.
 His final international was a September 1957 friendly match against China.

 Managerial career

 After retiring as a player, he coached Dinamo Tirana, KS Lushnja and most notably hometown club Vllaznia for 13 years between 1966 and 1979.